MODERATE-Project/moderate-diva-deployment/ansible-configurator/README.md

 - Login to the Docker registry in gitlab with `docker login gitlab.linksfoundation.com:5050`
 - In every file `params.yml` (the general one and those in every subfolder), replace `PLCHLD_*` with the actual value to be used in the play.

+### Configuration Templates

+This configurator uses Jinja2 templates to generate configuration files for each component.
+The templates are located in their respective app-specific directories:

+- `kafka/templates/` - Kafka configuration templates
+- `nifi/templates/` - NiFi configuration templates
+- `quality_reporter/templates/` - Quality Reporter configuration templates

+When you run the Ansible playbooks, they will:
+1. Read the template files (`.j2` extension)
+2. Replace variables with values from `params.yml` files
+3. Generate final configuration files in the component directories (kafka/, nifi/, quality_reporter/)

+**Important**: The generated configuration files are gitignored.
+Only the templates are version-controlled.
+This keeps the Git repository clean and prevents sensitive data from being accidentally committed.

 ## Deployment

 ### Complete Infrastructure